ndeeraj/simple_RNN_predictor/README.md

 - If you were successful in creating the flask app, but don't want to install the below prerequisites then the results are the responses from the curl commands.

 #### Prerequisites:
-- needs Streamlit and altair packages, install using `pip install streamlit`, `pip install altair`
+- Streamlit and altair packages, install using `pip install streamlit`, `pip install altair`

 1. From the root directory of the project, run the application using `streamlit run front_end_app.py`
 2. If successful, a browser window should open where you can interact with the service by entering "year",  "month", "past data" (Optional: at least 15 values must be entered as comma separated values to make predictions for the "year" and "month" requested.)